Robbie “Gade” Polomsky is on his way to a possible world record, and what a long, strange trip it’s been.

 “I want to thank Alex Mourelatos, Curtis Clark of Syd’s, Eric Pilcher, Zach Maidment and Fred Schneider of Moe’s and Aaron Zendner, Kevin Drake, Rich Romo, Rylan Cordova, Sasha Severance and super talent-buyer Dennis Alexander of Alibi Ale Works,” Gade said.
 “If it wasn’t for them, I’d be going insane during the pandemic.”

 Gade also performs in a duo with Nancy Barker, who plays bass and keyboards and also can play any song by ear.
 “We sound like a full band,” Gade said.
-“She’s the only musician I’ve played with who can keep up with me.”
+“I am in awe of her skills, and sometimes I just stop playing and become a fan listening to her amazing solos.”

 An iron horse guitarist, Gade someday might be known as the Lou Gehrig of musicians.
 However, he has a personal connection to credit his inspiration.